leswright1977/mlx90640_python/README.md

 For an as of yet undetermined reason i2C randomly hangs on the raspberry pi 3, which means the program can no longer retrieve i2c data!
 Fortunately it turns out that if we merely probe the i2c bus, suddenly everythng wakes back up again.The python script checks to see if the current frame of thermal data is different from the last one.
 If it is not, it just probes the i2c bus at 0x33.

-Thermal data is cubc interpolated to give an impression of a higher resolution.
+Thermal data is cubic interpolated to give an impression of a higher resolution.
 The sensor is only 32 by 24 and is scaled to 320 by 240.

 The visible and thermal images are combined to provide a meamingful image.
 Before this occurs edges in the visibe image are enahnced to aid viewing.